Skip to content

 Tauri’s updater needs a signature to verify that the update is from a trusted source.
 This cannot be disabled.

-1. The public key, which will be set in the tauri.config.json to validate the artifacts before the installation.
+1. The public key, which will be set in the tauri.conf.json to validate the artifacts before the installation.
 This public key can be uploaded and shared safely as long as your private key is secure.

 2. The private key, which is used to sign your installer files.
 You should NEVER share this key with anyone.
 Also, if you lose this key you will NOT be able to publish new updates to the users that have the app already installed.
 It is important to store this key in a safe place!